0x556c79/monero-full-node/README.md

 # monero-full-node

-docker image to run a monero full network node
+docker image to run a monero full network node with .conf file for configuration

 # October 2018: Breaking Change
 **warning**